The following story quoted in Fortune magazine is a great example of setting and achieving goals.

-Share your goals with other people - the ones who will encourage you, motivate you, and connect you with others who will help you move forward towards your goals and dreams.
+Ones who will encourage you, motivate you, and connect you with others who will help you move forward towards your goals and dreams.

-Constantly take action - one step every day closer to your goals and dreams.
+One step every day closer to your goals and dreams.
 Don't worry about making giant leaps as many small steps will work just as well.

 Focus and take action.
 Get enthused.
 Keep pushing on.
 Never stop.

 As time goes on you may want to change your goals … that's no problem, but don't leave out any of the steps.

 Success is a process.
 Challenge yourself to see what you can do to make your retirement planning the core of a rewarding and enjoyable retirement.